When a replica has multiple channels and a

 STOP SLAVEstops replication threads for all channels, except the

-SHOW SLAVE STATUSreports the status for all channels.
+SHOW SLAVE STATUSreports the status for all channels, except the

-FLUSH RELAY LOGSflushes the relay logs for all channels.
+FLUSH RELAY LOGSflushes the relay logs for all channels, except the

 RESET SLAVEresets all channels.